 Here at HubSpot, we're proud of our company culture, which is laid out in our Culture Code.
 By setting a communicative and honest atmosphere right from the start, managers can ensure that their employees enjoy working and will put their best foot forward when speaking with customers.

 Now, you understand what a customer service manager actually does on a day-to-day basis.
 If you're still interested in pursuing this role, consider the following advice on how to rise from being a customer service representative to the managerial position.

 How to Become the Customer Service Manager

 1. Hit your numbers every month.

 The best way to show your preparedness to take on the role of manager is by being great at your current job.
-That means putting your nose to the grind and hitting every goal.
-You need to prove that you take your job seriously and want the company to be successful.
+That means putting your nose to the grind and hitting every goal that's set.
+You need to prove that you take your job seriously and want the company to be successful, too.

 Even if you don't always get credit for your hard work, that doesn't mean it goes unnoticed.
 The more you contribute to your team's goals, the more likely it is that you will be the first person management thinks of when deciding who to promote.

 2. Ask for more responsibilities.